kcearns/docker-swarm-meetup/README.md

 > **Note:** We will switch from using the _eval_ command to using _docker-machine ssh_ to run our commands on the remote nodes at some point during this section.
 Both methods are useful and interchangeable as demonstrated here but I find using docker-machine helpful in keeping me aware of which server I am running commands on.

-We first need the IP of node01 to initialize the cluster as it will become a manager server.
+We need the IP of node01 to initialize the cluster as it will become a manager server.

 * Type **docker-machine ip [username]-node01**

-We now need to change our environment to node01
+Now we need to change our environment to node01

 * Type **eval $(docker-machine env [username]-node01)**